convoluted-m/blog/content/posts/why-convoluted-meanings/index.md

 Given those philosophical ramblings and a diverse number of my interests (as well as some brainstorming with my Best Ginger Ever aka Myles), I decided to call my blog 'Convoluted Meanings'.
 It leaves a wide enough space to contain the multitude of me and the expanding world of AI that we are all so curious about.
 The name also subtly refers to the ML concept of a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network), a deep learning algorithm used mostly in image recognition.

-The point is, even if things seem as tangled as my hair we can comb through the threads and make sens of them.
+The point is, even if things seem as tangled as my hair we can comb through those threads towards some smoother ending.

 And if this sounds a bit enigmatic... call me Convoluted_M (ba dum tsh! 🥁) .